E-commerce

 Definition and promise for a retailer

-Shopify Collective is presented as a simple way to connect Shopify stores to sell one another's products, within the Shopify ecosystem.
-For you, the retailer, the idea is to increase cart value and margin by importing products with no upfront inventory cost or traditional stock commitment: the supplier remains in control of the logistics chain.
+Shopify Collective is presented as a simple way to connect Shopify stores so they can sell each other’s products, within the Shopify ecosystem.
+For you, the retailer, the idea is to increase basket size and margin by importing products without any initial inventory cost or traditional stock commitment: the supplier stays on its side of the supply chain.

-The Collective app is distributed via the Shopify App Store (search for “Collective” in the app store).
-In practice, you will work as much on the choice of brands as on the technical setup: poor alignment on shipping quality or return policies quickly shows up in customer reviews.
+The Collective app is distributed through the Shopify App Store (search for “Collective” in the app store).
+In practice, you will work as much on brand selection as on the technical setup: a poor fit with shipping quality or return policies shows up quickly in customer reviews.

 Supplier and retailer: who does what

-The supplier makes products available, defines price lists, ships, and updates inventory.
-The retailer selects what to import, presents it within their brand universe, and collects payment from the end customer.
+The supplier makes products available, sets price lists, ships, and updates stock.
+The retailer selects what it imports, presents it in its brand identity, and collects payment from the end customer.
 After the sale, the order is transmitted to the relevant supplier, who handles picking and shipping; tracking numbers are synchronized to feed your usual shipping notifications, as described in the official documentation.

 Sector-specific use cases

-The following examples are illustrations to help structure your thinking, not performance guarantees.
-The shared goal is to add complementary products without diverting your logistics capacity.
+The following examples are illustrations to structure your thinking, not performance guarantees.
+The common interest is to add complementary products without diverting your logistics capacity.

 Fashion and accessories

-A ready-to-wear brand focused on a silhouette can import bags, belts, or simple jewelry from suppliers whose price positioning is compatible.
-The end customer completes an outfit without you producing every piece: the challenge is to maintain aesthetic consistency and clear return timelines when multiple brands are shipping.
+A ready-to-wear brand centered on a silhouette can import bags, belts, or simple jewelry from suppliers whose price positioning is compatible.
+The end customer completes an outfit without you producing each piece: the challenge is to maintain aesthetic consistency and understandable return times when several brands ship.

 Beauty and wellness

-A skincare store can offer hair supplements or routine accessories selected from a Collective specialist.
-Here again, clarity on ingredients, standards, and sample policies avoids regulatory misunderstandings: always cross-check your local obligations with supplier datasheets.
+A care shop can offer hair supplements or routine accessories selected from a Collective specialist.
+Again, clarity on ingredients, standards, and sample policies avoids regulatory misunderstandings: always cross-check your local obligations with supplier sheets.

 Home and lifestyle

-Furniture, lighting, and textiles often meet coordinated-style needs.
-Collective makes it possible to offer coordinated products without storing every variant: document for the end customer if color palettes or finishes differ slightly between manufacturers.
+Furniture, lighting, and textiles often answer a desire for a coordinated whole.
+Collective makes it possible to offer coordinated products without stocking every variant: document for the end customer if color palettes or finishes differ slightly between manufacturers.

 Niches and seasonality

-For seasonal peaks (holidays, back-to-school), you can test ranges via import rather than through production or stock purchases.
-Limit the display period of “trial” products if you observe uneven service quality, rather than keeping references that strain your support.
+For seasonal peaks (holidays, back-to-school), you can test ranges via import rather than via production or stock purchasing.
+Limit the exposure duration of “test” products if you observe uneven service quality, rather than maintaining references that tire your support team.

 First 90 days: indicative roadmap

-3. Weeks 5 to 8: measure initial customer and support feedback, adjust FAQ and shipping communications.
+Weeks 5 to 8: measure the first customer and support feedback, adjust FAQ and shipping communications.

-4. Weeks 9 to 12: decide which partners to keep, renew, or remove, and document criteria for the next wave of imports.
+Weeks 9 to 12: decide which partners to keep, renew or remove, and document the criteria for the next wave of imports.

 Governance and documentation

-Assign an internal owner for the Collective channel (often e-commerce + ops): they decide edge cases, keep a register of active suppliers, and synchronize marketing and customer service.
-A short internal guide (“what should we reply if the package comes from a different sender?”) reduces average response time.
+Assign an internal owner for the Collective channel (often e-commerce + ops): they handle edge cases, keep a record of active suppliers, and coordinate marketing and customer support.
+A short internal guide (“what to reply if the package comes from a different sender?”) reduces average response time.

-If you work with external agencies, limit admin access and centralize import approvals: a poorly labeled product sheet can create a warranty expectation that is incomprehensible for the end customer.
+If you work with external agencies, limit admin access and centralize import approvals: a poorly labeled product sheet can create an incomprehensible warranty expectation for the end customer.

-Shopify states that Collective is free for stores located in a supported country, using a supported currency, and meeting the eligibility criteria.
-Stores that do not meet all conditions only have access to limited features of the app.
-Do not extrapolate from a single observed case: verify your situation on the help page dedicated to requirements.
+Shopify indicates that Collective is free for stores located in a supported country, using a supported currency, and meeting the eligibility criteria.
+Stores that do not meet all of the conditions only have access to limited features of the app.
+Do not extrapolate from one observed case: validate your situation on the dedicated help page for the requirements.

-Plan to read the Community Guidelines for retailers: they define expected behavior in the network and help avoid account suspensions due to lack of clarity about content or business practices.
+Plan to read the Community Guidelines for retailers: they set the expected behavior in the network and help avoid account suspensions due to lack of clarity about content or business practices.

-Operationally, organize your searches by complementarity: accessories, natural cross-sell, seasonality.
-The goal is not to pile up references, but to increase basket value with products that extend your promise without diluting it.
+Operationally, classify your searches by complementarity: accessories, natural cross-sell, seasonality.
+The goal is not to stack up references, but to increase basket density with products that extend your promise without diluting it.

-Imported product sheets should not look like a cold copy-paste: add context, collections, and visuals aligned with your brand identity when rules and the supplier allow it.
-Check the consistency of variants, announced lead times, and any geographic restrictions before launching paid campaigns.
+Imported product listings should not look like a cold copy-paste: add context, collections, and visuals aligned with your brand identity when the rules and the supplier allow it.
+Check the consistency of variants, announced lead times, and any possible geographical restrictions before launching paid campaigns.

-Keep an eye on inventory management: even if the supplier maintains the source, it is your storefront that absorbs customer wait times in the event of poorly communicated stockouts.
+Keep an eye on inventory management: even if the supplier holds the source, it is your storefront that absorbs the customer's wait in the event of a poorly announced stockout.

 Orders, shipping, and tracking

-If the cart mixes your products and several Collective suppliers, the customer may receive multiple packages: anticipate this in your help content and support replies to avoid “where is my order?” tickets.
+If the cart mixes your products and several Collective suppliers, the customer may receive multiple parcels: anticipate this in your help content and support responses to avoid tickets like “where is my order?”.

 Supplier payments and taxes

-The help center includes sections dedicated to supplier payment and taxes on sales through Collective.
-Review them with your accountant: flows may differ from your “100% in-house” business depending on countries and products.
+The help center provides dedicated sections on supplier payment and taxes on sales via Collective.
+Treat them with your accountant: the flows may differ from your “100% in-house” business depending on the countries and products.
 The key is not to confuse the price charged to the customer with the internal split between retailer margin and supplier cost.

 Customer experience and communication

-Be transparent about lead times when the shipper is not your warehouse: an overly optimistic lead time announced on the product page will hurt your NPS, even if the logistical responsibility lies upstream.
-For support, train agents to distinguish between in-house orders and Collective orders so they can correctly redirect material disputes.
+Be transparent about delivery times when the shipper is not your warehouse: an overly optimistic promised delivery time on the product page will hurt your NPS, even if logistical responsibility lies upstream.
+For support, train agents to distinguish in-house orders from Collective orders so they can route hardware disputes correctly.

 Shopify documents specific policies for products, shipping, and returns in the Collective app.
-Align your general policy page with these rules and with what the supplier actually enforces: a gap between the site’s promise and the reality of product returns is a classic source of friction.
+Align your general policy page with these rules and with what the supplier actually applies: a gap between the site promise and the reality of product returns is a classic source of friction.

 Personal data and processing

-Connecting stores and transferring orders involves data flows between parties.
-The GDPR requires a legal basis and that people be informed; the CNIL details the applicable legal bases.
-For the general European framework, the European Commission presents the topics of data protection.
+Connecting stores and transferring orders involves data flows between stakeholders.
+The GDPR requires a legal basis and informing individuals; the CNIL details the applicable legal bases.
+For the general European framework, the European Commission presents the themes of data protection.

 Sources: CNIL, legal bases; European Commission, data protection.
-Document internally who accesses supplier data, how long you keep order exchange records, and how you respond to access requests.
+Document internally who has access to supplier data, how long you retain order exchanges, and how you respond to access requests.

-The main merchant risk is brand dilution: too many imported references without an aesthetic thread create the impression of a generic marketplace.
-Offset this with a drastic selection and with copy that explains why you recommend each partner product.
+The main commercial risk is brand dilution: too many imported references without a consistent visual style give the impression of a generic marketplace.
+Offset this with a drastic selection and with text that explains why you recommend each partner product.

-The second risk is operational: accumulated delays, after-sales support shared among multiple shippers, and overlapping returns.
-Mitigation: internal SLAs on time to first response, support scripts that distinguish in-house orders from Collective orders, and a monthly review of carriers observed in your tickets.
+The second risk is operational: accumulated delays, customer support shared between several shippers, returns that cross paths.
+Mitigation: internal SLAs on first response time, support scripts that distinguish in-house orders from Collective orders, and a monthly review of carriers observed in your tickets.

 The third risk is compliance: legal notices, warranties, customer data.
 Keep your policies up to date and train teams on data transfers between partners, in line with the legal bases mentioned above.